 Level 2.1 is IOP, which is more than 9 hours of intervention.
 According to ASAM, many of these are programs take place before or after work or school so that patients can receive treatment while integrating with society.

 Level 2.5 is PHP, which involves 20 or more hours of care per week without the around-the-clock attention of residential care.

 Level 3: Residential/Inpatient Services

-Levels 3.1, 3.3, and 3.5 describe different intensities of clinically-managed residential care, while level 3.7 and level 4 (the highest level of the ASAM scale) describe patients who need around the clock monitoring by medical professionals.
+Levels 3.1, 3.3, and 3.5 describe different intensities of clinically-managed residential care, while level 3.7 and level 4 (the highest level of the ASAM scale) describe patients who need around the clock medically managed intensive inpatient monitoring by professionals.

 The National Institute on Drug Abuse (NIDA) describes the many options available to addicts when they seek care for addiction in the U.S: